PapaGator0012/Lab02/worksheet.md

 Give at least two examples of potentially bad input and the results you observe.

+Example 1: Bad input: hassam 1945 7
+Result : Today is 2023/10/22
+Your birthday was
+Hello , hassam.
+You are 0 years , 0 weeks , and 0 days old today.

+Example 2: Bad input : 777 1999 5
+Result : Today is 2023/10/22
+Your birthday was
+Hello , 777.
+You are 0 years , 0 weeks , and 0 days old today

 4. Complete all the size and range entries below.